z0al/oktane/README.md

 * [Redux Saga][saga]: For helping us avoid the pain of forking [nocode][nocode]
 * [TSDX][tsdx]: For making dealing with TypeScript no implicit any

-Also, a special thanks to Apollo's team for their amazing work on [Apollo Client][apollo] from which we copied a lot.
+Also, a special thanks to Apollo's team for their amazing work on [Apollo Client][apollo] from which we copied some concepts.

 ## License